Rhys-wenlock/Transvir_SCV2_incidence/README.md

 ## Contents

-The directory contains:
+The directory contains the code required to perform analyses:

-  - [:file\_folder: data](/Data): The raw input data files.
-Stored elsewhere.
   - [:file\_folder: scripts](/Scripts): R scripts to be run in number order.

-  - [:file\_folder: output](/Output): All output generated from running the scripts.
-Included any modified data, figures, statistical analyses.
+The raw and modified data required to replicate analyses is available upon request.

 ## How to replicate analysis